azimuth-cloud/azimuth-config/docs/configuration/kubernetes.md

 [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) available.

-`azimuth-ops` is able to upload suitable images using the [community_images mixin environment](./community-images.md).
+`azimuth-ops` is able to upload suitable images using the [Community images functionality](./community-images.md).
 If you would prefer to manage the images using another mechanism, suitable images can be built using the [Kubernetes image-builder](https://github.com/kubernetes-sigs/image-builder/tree/master/images/capi).

 The ID of the image for a particular Kubernetes version must be given in the cluster